TareqK/java-ee-with-node-template/README.md

 # This is a project template for a Java EE web app with Jersey,Jackson and Hibernate, with a front end assembled by Webpack.

+## Useage

+Just clone this repo and get to work

 ## Project Structure